Summary

 configId string yes The unique identifier of the LogCollector configuration.

-For this returned datatype, you can get a list of LogCollector identifiers in case you want to start some or stop others.
-Below is a list of the parameters to get this information:
+For the results, you can get a list of LogCollector identifiers in case you want to start some or stop others.
+Below is a list of the choices to get this information:

 ParameterTypeRequiredDefaultStabilityDescription